An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Numerical Risk Comparisons with Other Estimators

 \section{Numerical Risk Comparisons with Other Estimators}

 In this section we perform Monte Carlo simulations to evaluate our proposed estimator with respect to various loss functions.
-We compare our estimator with the two nonlinear shrinkage estimators of Ledoit and Wolf, one which is asymptotically optimal under Frobenius loss (LW1) and one which is asymptotically optimal under Stein's loss (LW2).
+Specifically, we compare it with the two non-linear shrinkage estimators of Ledoit and Wolf, one which is asymptotically optimal under Frobenius loss (LW1) and one which is asymptotically optimal under Stein's loss (LW2).
 Ledoit and Wolf's nonlinear shrinkage estimators are of the form $H \hat{D} H^\top$, and thus orthogonally equivariant, with $\hat{D}=\diag(\hat{\varphi}^*(\ell_1), \ldots \hat{\varphi}^*(\ell_p))$.
 The function $\hat{\varphi}^*$ is the nonlinear function responsible for shrinking the sample eigenvalues.
-Its form depends on which loss function is asymptotically minimized (\cite{LWpreprint}).
-We refer the reader to Section 3.2 of \cite{LWSpectrum} for the specific form of $\hat{\varphi}*$ when the loss is Frobenius and to Sections 5 and 6 of \cite{LWpreprint} for its explicit form when the loss is Stein's.
+Its form depends on which loss function is asymptotically minimized \citep{LWbernoulli}.
+We refer the reader to Section 3.2 of \cite{LWSpectrum} for the specific form of $\hat{\varphi}*$ when the loss is Frobenius and to Sections 5 and 6 of \cite{LWbernoulli} for its explicit form when the loss is Stein's.
+In addition, we compare our eigenvalue estimates with those of the Ledoit-Wolf consistent estimator of the population eigenvalues \citep{LWSpectrum}, which we call LW3.
+The comparison is carried out under the loss functions that only depend on eigenvalues: loss functions 3, 4, 7, 8, and 9 in the Section \ref{sec:LossF} below.

-The comparison of the three estimators was carried out using the Monte Carlo estimates of risk as defined in eq. (\ref{eq:risk}) with respect to the following nine loss functions: